 The Wharfedale 3 Peaks from Kettlewell is a very long day’s walk.
 The tracks are not always obvious and can be wet.
 However it is an classic circuit and very satisfying once completed.

-Yes there are 3 mountains to climb in the Wharfedale 3 Peaks and yes they are all in the Yorkshire Dales but that is where the similarities between the famous Yorkshire 3 Peaks and the embryonic Wharfedale 3 Peaks ends.
-Whereas the Yorkshire 3 Peaks is popular (overcrowded at weekends) it is rare to see more than a few stray people strewn across the slopes of the Wharfedale 3 Peaks.
-The Yorkshire 3 have a well made and obvious track, almost a road in places, the Wharfedale 3 is on sheep tracks, marshy tracks, farm tracks and sometimes barely a track at all.
+Yes there are three mountains to climb in the Wharfedale 3 Peaks and yes they are all in the Yorkshire Dales.
+However that is where the similarities between the famous Yorkshire 3 Peaks and the embryonic Wharfedale 3 Peaks ends.
+Whereas the Yorkshire 3 Peaks is popular (overcrowded at weekends) it is rare to see more than a handful of walkers strewn across the slopes of the Wharfedale 3 Peaks.
+The Yorkshire 3 have a well made and obvious track, almost a road in places, the Wharfedale 3 is on sheep tracks, marshy tracks, farm tracks and in places barely a track at all.
 Finally nobody, aside from a select few, have ever heard of the Wharfedale 3 Peaks.
 Maybe it is how the original 3 Peaks was 40 years ago!

-A circuit of Great Whernside, Buckden Pike and Birks is an excellent panorama of 3 distinct fells nestled around Upper Wharfedale and the attractive village of Kettlewell (another great advantage), the first 2 are excellent fells in their own right whilst Birks, although featureless, has some interesting views.
-All 3 have their own descriptions if you want to climb them separately (see below).
+A circuit of Great Whernside, Buckden Pike and Birks Fell is an excellent panorama of three distinct fells nestled around Upper Wharfedale and the attractive village of Kettlewell (another great advantage).
+The first two are excellent fells in their own right whilst Birks, although featureless, has some interesting views.
+All three are described as day walks elsewhere one website.

-The circuit itself is best taken in an anti clockwise direction reserving for the slog over Birks to be done when the mind and body are tiring and nothing is much missed.
-It is also easy to navigate in the mist, a wall heading along its broad, peaty ridge straightforward to follow and even if you miss the indistinct path to Kettlewell it does not matter, there will be another shortly.
+The circuit itself is best taken in an anti clockwise direction.
+This reserves the slog over Birks to be done when the mind and body are tiring.
+Although I like Birks there nothing that can not be revisited on a short, future trip.
+It is also easy to navigate in the mist.
+A wall heading along its broad, peaty ridge straightforward to follow and even if you miss the indistinct path to Kettlewell it does not matter.
+There will be another dropping in to the village shortly.

 Great Whernside, Buckden Pike and Birks are all Dales 30 Mountains

-Give it a go, it is a splendid alternative to the Yorkshire 3 Peaks and just as hard, not quite as long but the nature of the terrain that much more challenging.
+Give it a go, it is a splendid alternative to the Yorkshire 3 Peaks and just as hard.
+Although not quite as long the nature of the terrain makes it more challenging.

-PS: Do not be confused by the O/S Pillar on Birks, sadly the summit is 3m higher and a mile further north.
+PS: Do not be confused by the O/S Pillar on Birks, sadly the summit is 3 metres higher and a mile further north.

 In bad weather the most difficult section on the route is the climb of Buckden Pike.
 From the col after Great Whenside the path you want is just north of west.
 After 15 minutes it meets a junction of walls.
 Head on the same bearing on meeting the boundary.